tailhq/Daedalus/README.md

 >The master craftsman.

-A scala toolkit for building probabilistic models of dynamical systems & turing machines.
+A scala toolkit for building probabilistic models of _Dynamical Systems_ & _Turing Machines_.

 ## Installation Instructions.